 However, too much sunlight can cause problems, too.

-The easiest way to determine whether a chain plant is receiving too much sun is to look at its leaves.
+The easiest way to determine whether a Chain Plant receives too much sun is to look at its leaves.
 If they start to turn brown and feel crispy, the plant is probably sitting in the sun for too long each day.

 Oddly, too much sunlight may even stunt the growth of the Callisia navicularis.
-You may wish to move the plant each season to ensure it gets the proper amount of sun all year.
+You can move the plant each season to ensure it gets the proper amount of sun all year.